HaifaJendoubi/ros-code-intelligence-platform/README.md

 ### Using the Application

-1. **Upload Project**
+#### **Step 1: Upload Project**
-   - Navigate to the Upload tab
+- Navigate to the Upload tab (Step 1/4)
 - Drag and drop your ROS project ZIP file
 - Or click to browse and select
+- Wait for automatic processing

-2. **View File Tree**
+#### **Step 2: View File Tree**
+- Automatically redirected after upload
-   - Click the "File Tree" tab
+- Click the "File Tree" tab (Step 2/4)
 - Explore your project structure
 - Expand/collapse directories

-3. **Analyze Metrics**
+#### **Step 3: Analyze Metrics**
-   - Click the "Analysis" tab
+- Click the "Analysis" tab (Step 3/4)
 - View ROS metrics cards
 - Read behavior summary
 - Check warnings and recommendations

-4. **Explore Communication Graph**
+#### **Step 4: Explore Communication Graph**
-   - Click the "Communication Graph" tab
+- Click the "Communication Graph" tab (Step 4/4)
 - Interact with the node graph
 - Zoom and pan to explore
 - View node relationships

 ---